blubclimbs/Grants-Program/applications/jutsu-mintbase-developer-experience.md

 ### Team's experience

-We are the team behind Jutsu WebIDE - one of the most used developer tool for BOS component development.
+We are the team behind Jutsu WebIDE - one of the most used developer tools for BOS component development.
 We have a proven track record of building and delivering product that developers love.

 Our team at Jutsu is composed of professionals with a diverse set of skills and experiences, particularly in the realms of Web3, AI, growth and marketing.
 Here’s a closer look at our core team members and their contributions: